by Holly Bortfeld

 You will almost always know the diagnosis determined by the doctor before leaving an appointment but it can take 1-4 weeks before they mail you a written report.

-Make sure to ask the doctor for both the full report and a short (one paragraph) letter that simply states your child’s name and diagnosis as you will need to show proof of diagnosis at many places (like Disney World) but you don’t want to provide an entire developmental report.
-Asking for that now eliminates the extra charge that may be assessed if you decide you need it later.
+Make sure to ask the doctor for both the full report and a short (one paragraph) letter that simply states your child’s name and diagnosis, as you may need to show proof of diagnosis for community supports or funding, but you don’t need or want to provide an entire developmental report.
+Asking for that up front eliminates the extra charge that may be assessed if you decide you need it later.
 The short letter can also help expedite the next steps for early intervention.

-Almost always, but you must make sure your visit is NOT coded for autism (ICD9 code 299.00) but rather what it was, a developmental evaluation.
+Almost always, but you must make sure your visit is NOT coded for autism (ICD-10 code F84.0), but rather the purpose of the visit, a developmental evaluation.
 Many insurance companies will deny payment, even if pre-authorization was given, once autism is written on the paper.

 If your child is diagnosed with autism, do not wait.
 This is where TACA will guide you.
 Come back to the TACA website and start here: